resolve109/study-aws-sa/aws-study-guide.md

     - **Long-running clusters**: Stay active continuously, less efficient for workloads with specific durations
     - **Primary node and core nodes on On-Demand Instances**: Ensures reliability for critical parts of the workload
     - **Task nodes on Spot Instances**: Cost-effective for compute-intensive portions of workload that can tolerate interruptions
+  - EMR configurations are optimized for both transient and long-running workloads.

 ## High Availability Architectures